 Strategic execution risk

-Does the bank have the right talent, capabilities, and infrastructure to execute the strategy?
+The second is strategic execution risk.
+It asks questions such as whether the bank has the right talent, capabilities, and infrastructure to execute the strategy?
 The right people, technology, and ability to hedge against the risks?
 As the case of the merger of three Japanese banks into Mizuho, early this century showed, merging the IT platforms went wrong and resulted in double payments, private pins being made public, and a host of other IT issues.

 Strategic consequence risk